phpb-com/docker-gitlab/README.md

 # quay.io/gotfix/gitlab:9.0.0-rc4

+> Alternatively image is available from docker hub `gotfix/gitlab:9.0.0-rc4`

 **NOTE:** This project was forked from [sameersbn/docker-gitlab](https://github.com/sameersbn/docker-gitlab) to maintain slightly more modern and less conservative (i.e., things will  break) version of GitLab docker image.

 ## Canonical source